JohnSilentHill/fakeshot_roulette/README.md

 You have the choice of shooting yourself, your opponent, or using an item to your advantage.<br/>
 If a live shell is shot at you, regardless of who fired it, it becomes your opponent's turn.
 This rule applies to them too.

-The full list of items and their uses can be viewed in game and for the sake of conciseness, can also be found on the [wiki](https://buckshot-roulette.fandom.com/wiki/Category:Items) rather than here.
+The full list of items and their uses can be viewed in game and for the sake of conciseness, can also be found [here.](https://buckshot-roulette.fandom.com/wiki/Category:Items)

 You win if your opponent runs out of lives whether that be by your hand or their own.